Astronomy (ASTR)

 ASTR 117HC Honors Astronomy Lab 1 Unit

-Term hours: 54 laboratory.
-This Honors-enhanced course comprises an introduction to Astronomical measurement and analysis of Astronomical data.
+Term hours: 54 lecture.
+This enhanced course comprises an introduction to Astronomical measurement and analysis of Astronomical data.
 Emphasis will be on how scientific knowledge is constructed, i.e. answering the question: how do we know what we know about the universe?
 Students will perform hands-on measurements, observations and exercises in data analysis relating to the solar system, stars, galaxies, large-scale structure of the universe, and cosmology.
 Students will learn how to use a telescope, which may be computer controlled and take digital images.
-Duplicate credit not granted for ASTR 117 C. (CSU/UC Credit Limitation/CSU, AA GE, CSU GE, IGETC)
+Pass/No Pass letter Grade Option.
+Duplicate credit not granted for ASTR 117 C. (UC Credit Limitation/CSU, AA GE, CSU GE, IGETC).